neverlee/unique/README.md

 just like [hashvector](https://github.com/neverlee/hashvector) support int64 vector and float64 vector

 ## Unique queue
 What is the unique queue?
 A bit like priority queue, you can not put two same key object into the queue.
 But the order is still FIFO ( first in, first out ).
+The data structure is like LRU cache.

 ## API
 * unique.pushup key field value